 The Human Resources Committee of the Board is the compensation committee of the Company.
-This Committee reviews and approves compensation plans for all corporate officers, including salaries, profit sharing awards, and stock option grants.
+This Committee reviews and approves compensation plans for all corporate officers, including salaries, profit sharing awards and stock option grants.

 In designing its compensation programs, the Company follows its belief that compensation should reflect the value created for shareholders while furthering the Company's strategic goals.
-In doing so, the compensation programs reflect the following goals:
+In doing so, the compensation programs reflect the following goals: the compensation programs reflect the following goals:

-- Align the interests of management with those of shareholders; - Provide fair and competitive compensation; - Integrate compensation with the Company's business plans; - Reward both business and individual performance; and - Attract and retain key executives critical to the success of the Company.
+- Align the interests of management with those of shareholders; - Provide fair and competitive compensation; - Integrate compensation with the Company's business plans; - Reward both business and individual performance; and - Attractand retain key executives critical to the success of the Company.

-The Company's executive compensation is primarily based on three components, each of which is intended to help achieve the overall compensation philosophy; these are base salary, quarterly incentive awards, and long-term incentives.
+The Company's executive compensation is primarily based on three components, each of which is intended to help achieve the overall compensation philosophy; these are base salary, quarterly incentive awards and long-term

 Base salary levels for the Company's executive officers are set by the Committee and approved by the Board of Directors.
-In determining base salary levels and annual salary adjustments for executive officers, including the Chairman of the Board (Chairman) and the Chief Executive Officer (CEO), the Committee considers market compensation levels in its peer group in the recreation vehicle industry as well as individual performance and contributions.
-John K. Hanson is the Chairman and during fiscal 1994, Fred G. Dohrmann was named CEO in recognition of his instrumental role in implementing quality and cost control programs that are now driving the profitability of the Company.
+In determining base salary levels and annual salary adjustments for executive officers, including the Chief Executive Officer (CEO), the Committee considers market compensation levels in its peer group in the recreation vehicle industry as well as individual performance and contributions.

-The base salaries of the Chairman and the CEO were \$256,730 and \$206,730, respectively, in fiscal 1995 and \$250,000 and \$200,000, respectively, in fiscal 1994.
+The base salary of the CEO was \$219,618 in fiscal 1996 and \$206,730 in fiscal 1995.
 The CEO participates in the quarterly incentive award program for officers and other key management personnel described below.
-The Chairman does not participate in the quarterly incentive award program.
-The Committee has not found it practicable to, and has not attempted to, assign relative weights to the specific factors considered in determining the Chairman's and the CEO's compensation.
+The Committee has not found it practicable to, and has not attempted to, assign relative weights to the specific factors considered in determining the CEO's compensation.

-The Company's officers (including the CEO, but excluding the Chairman) and other key management personnel are eligible for quarterly incentive awards.
+The Company's officers (including the CEO) and other key management personnel are eligible for quarterly incentive awards.
 These awards are based upon the Company's attainment of a predetermined profit goal for each fiscal quarter.
 The profit goals are recommended by management and approved by the Board of Directors each year at the beginning of the fiscal year.
 The Committee believes that this program provides an excellent link between the value created for shareholders and the incentives paid to the participants.
 Incentive award levels are established for each class of participant and are correlated to the profit goal.
 The profit goal, for purposes of this plan, is based upon certain specified operations of the Company less the combined expenses, deductions, and credits of the Company attributable to such operations.
 In computing the incentive compensation profit, no deduction shall be taken or allowance made for federal or state income taxes, or any expenses associated with retirement plans or incentive compensation plans.
 Incentive awards are determined in proportion to the actual operating profit achieved for each quarter in relation to the profit goal that was set.
 If the operating profit achieved is less than 80 percent of the goal set, no bonus is paid and the maximum bonus paid is paid at 120 percent of the profit goal.
-The maximum bonus payable under this plan during fiscal 1995 was 52-1/2 percent and during fiscal 1994, it was 70 percent of an officer's base salary.
+The maximum bonus payable under this plan during fiscal 1996 was 70 percent and during fiscal 1995, it was 52 1/2 percent of an officer's base salary.

-Aggregate incentive awards under the plan in fiscal 1995 were 25.1 percent of base salary for the officers participating in the program.
-The CEO received \$53,409 and \$100,000 in fiscal 1995 and 1994, respectively, pursuant to this program.
-In addition, for fiscal 1994, the CEO was awarded a discretionary bonus of \$30,000 based on the Committee's positive assessment of his performance and contributions as CEO.
-The Chairman does not participate in such program, but received discretionary bonuses of \$66,534 and \$125,000 in fiscal 1995 and fiscal 1994, respectively.
+Aggregate incentive awards under the plan in fiscal 1996 were 69 percent of base salary for the officers participating in the program.
+The CEO received \$152,169 and \$53,409 in fiscal 1996 and 1995, respectively, pursuant to this program.
+In addition, for fiscal 1996, the CEO was awarded a discretionary bonus of \$100,000 based on the Committee's positive assessment of his performance and contributions as CEO.